 This paper examined the impact of institutional investors on the performance of firms raising funds by PEPs from 2005 to 2013.
 We found that institutional ownership prior to the PEPs was negatively associated with market reaction to PEP announcement.
 However, institutional ownership prior to the PEPs was positively associated with the long-term operational performance of the issuing firms ex post, although there was no difference in the long-term excess stock return according to a presence of institutional ownership.
 Besides, institutional investors were able to exercise a monitoring oversight of the firm which was underperforming or experiencing financial distress.
 Furthermore, independent financial institutions had superior knowledge on stock selection as opposed to other non-financial institutions with potential business ties to the listed firm.
-In addition, the sensitivity of firm performance to institutional ownership was weaker in SOEs compared with private firms, and the monitoring role of institutional investors was efficacious only for private firms (not for SOEs).
+In addition, the sensitivity of firm performance to institutional ownership was weaker in SOEs compared with private firms (not for SOEs).
 Our results cast light on the urgency of deepening the privatization of SOEs in China.